Inverse design of deployable origami structures that approximate a general surface: Inverse design framework

 {\textit{Step 3:~Registration.}}~The origami surface obtained from shape optimization is indicated by the collection of vertices $\mathbf{r}^{i,j}(\boldsymbol{\alpha}^{\star}_0, l_0^{\star} \boldsymbol{1} , \omega^{\star})$.
 Since shape optimization is frame indifferent, these vertices are not necessarily aligned and oriented with the like vertices $\bar{\mathbf{r}}^{i,j}$ on the targeted surface.
 Thus, we apply a rigid motion to the targeted surface to fit the vertices as best as possible by solving

-(left to middle-top, Fig.~\ref{fig:inverse}(b)).
+({Fig.~\ref{fig:inverse}(c)}).
 Since the minimizing rigid motion here can be large, the solution is computed numerically using the coherent point drift method (see \ref{sect:ap-resources}), which is based on well-established ideas \cite{Myronenko5432191}.
 For reference, we label the minimizing pair $(\bar{\mathbf{R}}, \bar{\mathbf{b}})$.

 {\textit{Step 4:~Point optimization.}}~For many targeted surfaces, shape optimization provides a reasonable global approximation of shape.
-However, there can be significant local deviation (top-right corner, Fig.~\ref{fig:inverse}(b)).
-We improve the approximation by perturbing the parameters $(\boldsymbol{\alpha}^{\star}_0, l_0^{\star} \boldsymbol{1} , \omega^{\star})$ to bring like vertices on the origami and targeted surface closer together (bottom-right corner, Fig.~\ref{fig:inverse}(b)).
+However, there can be significant local deviation ({e.g., near the boundary of the pattern after registration; Fig.~\ref{fig:inverse}(c)}).
+We improve the approximation by perturbing the parameters $(\boldsymbol{\alpha}^{\star}_0, l_0^{\star} \boldsymbol{1} , \omega^{\star})$ to bring like vertices on the origami and targeted surface closer together ({Fig.~\ref{fig:inverse}(d)}).
 Specifically, we introduce the second optimization step that takes

 as the objective function for compatible input data, and a large number $\tilde{C}_\text{Num.} \gg f_{\text{Pt.}}( \boldsymbol{\alpha}_0^{\star}, l_0^{\star} \boldsymbol{1}, \omega^{\star}, \bar{\mathbf{R}}, \bar{\mathbf{b}})$ when the data is incompatible.
 Note, the full set of length input data $\boldsymbol{l}_0$ is freely optimized in this step, and we also include a rigid motion term for a rotation $\mathbf{R} = \bar{\mathbf{R}} + \boldsymbol{\delta} \mathbf{R}$ and translation $\mathbf{b} = \bar{\mathbf{b}} + \boldsymbol{\delta}\mathbf{b}$ (likely optimal as small perturbations of the motion in registration).
 Note also, in performing the optimization, we parameterize the rotation fully in terms of Euler angles by writing $\mathbf{R} = \mathbf{Q}(\eta, \xi, \zeta) \bar{\mathbf{R}}$ for